FuzzyMistborn/logitech-media-server/README.md

 # Docker Container for Logitech Media Server
 This is a barebones docker file for running Logitech Media Server in Docker.
 Currently based on the 8.0 releases.
-Updated only as I can remember (mostly for
+Updated only as I can remember (mostly for personal use)

 ## Docker-Compose file
 ```